splunk/splunk-operator/docs/README.md

 The Kubernetes infrastructure must have access to storage that meets or exceeds the recommendations provided in the the Splunk Enterprise [Reference Hardware documentation](https://docs.splunk.com/Documentation/Splunk/latest/Capacity/Referencehardware#What_storage_type_should_I_use_for_a_role.3F).

+### Use of Splunk SmartStore
+As a splunk deployment's data volume increases, demand for storage typically outpaces demand for compute resources.
+[Splunk's SmartStore Feature](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) allows you to manage your indexer storage and compute resources in a ___cost-effective___ manner by scaling those resources separately.
+SmartStore utilizes a fast, SSD-based cache on each Splunk indexer node to keep recent data locally available for search.
+When data rolls to WARM lifecycle stage, it is uploaded to an S3 API-compliant object store for persistence.
+Look into the [Configuring SmartStore](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/AboutSmartStore) document for configuring and useing SmartStore.

 ## Installing the Splunk Operator

 A Kubernetes cluster administrator can install and start the Splunk Operator by running: